-Section 3.05. - Compensation.

-The Mayor and Council Members shall be entitled to compensation.
+Section 3.04.
+Compensation.
+The Mayor and Council Members may be compensated.
 The rate of compensation may be established or changed by the City Council; however, no increase in the rate of compensation shall take effect unless ratified by a majority of the voters in the next regular City election.
 The Mayor and Council Members shall be entitled, with approval by the City Council, to be reimbursed for reasonable expenses incurred in the performance of specific duties.
 Levels of reimbursement shall be determined by the City Council.

-Section 3.06. - Mayor and Mayor Pro-tern.
+Section 3.05.
+Mayor and Mayor Pro-tem.
 The Mayor shall be the official head of the City government.
 The Mayor shall be the Chair and shall preside at all meetings of the City Council.
 The Mayor may make motions and may vote on every proposition before the City Council.
-While the Mayor or alternate presiding officer shall have no power to veto, he/she shall have the power to declare a delay of vote until the next regular Council meeting on matters related to City Ordinances.
+While the Mayor or alternate presiding officer shall have no power to veto, he/she shall have the power to declare a delay of the initial vote on a matter until the next Council meeting.
 The Mayor shall, except as provided otherwise by the City Council, sign all official documents such as ordinances, resolutions, conveyances, grant agreements, official plats, contracts and bonds.
 The Mayor shall appoint special committees as advisable and as instructed by the City Council.
 The Mayor shall perform such other duties consistent with this Charter or as may be imposed by the City Council.

-A Mayor Pro-tern shall be elected by the City Council as soon as practicable after each regular City election, or in the event of a vacancy in the Mayor Pro-tern position.
-The Mayor Pro-tern shall act as Mayor during the disability or absence of the Mayor, and in this capacity shall have the rights conferred upon the Mayor.
+A Mayor Pro-tem shall be elected by the City Council as soon as practicable after each regular City election, or in the event of a vacancy in the Mayor Pro-tem position.
+The Mayor Pro-tem shall act as Mayor during the disability or absence of the Mayor, and in this capacity shall have the rights conferred upon the Mayor.

-Section 3.07. - Vacancies, Forfeiture, and Filling of Vacancies.
+Section 3.06.
+Vacancies, Forfeiture, and Filling of Vacancies.

 - A. Vacancies.
 The office of a City Council Member or the Mayor shall become vacant upon the death, incapacity, resignation, or removal from office in any manner authorized by law, or forfeiture of office by the office holder. - B. Forfeiture of Office.
-If the Mayor or any City Council Member - fails to maintain the qualifications set forth in Section 3.03 of this Charter (unless the residence of a member of the Council is de-annexed, then the member shall serve the remainder of his/her term of office), or - has been found by at least five (5) affirmative votes of the City Council to have violated any express prohibition of this Charter, or - 3. is convicted of a crime involving moral turpitude or a felony, or - 4. fails to attend three (3) consecutive regular Council meetings without being excused by the City Council, then the City Council shall, at its next regular meeting, declare the office to be vacant and shall fill such vacancy as set forth below, or - 5. has more than one year remaining on their term and files to run for another elected position within the city government.
+If the Mayor or any City Council Member: - 1. fails to maintain the qualifications set forth in Section 3.02 of this Charter (unless the residence of a member of the Council is de-annexed, then the member shall serve the remainder of his/her term of office); or - 2. has been found by at least five (5) affirmative votes of the City Council to have violated any express prohibition of this Charter; or - 3. is convicted of a crime involving moral turpitude or a felony; or the City Council shall, at its next regular meeting, declare the office to be vacant and shall fill such vacancy as set forth below.